-COPD case-finding tools have been created based on existing epidemiologic literature or expert opinion (62.69.70) or with a multimodality approach.
-(63.64) Increasingly, it appears that the combination of questionnaires with simple physiological measurements enhances the operating characteristics and performance of these approaches.
-(69.71.72) In a variety of settings case-finding has been able to identify previously undiagnosed COPD.
-(67.71.73.74) In general, these tools identify a high proportion of patients with mild or minimally symptomatic disease, exhibiting modest sensitivity and specificity.
-(75) COPD screening/case-finding in primary care has been demonstrated to have a small but significant impact on increasing rates of diagnoses and physician's clinical actions but with limited data suggesting a significant impact on patient outcomes.
-(67.76-78) It remains vital to critically assess how the introduction of case finding approaches can optimally improve clinician behavior, enhance health care utilization, and improve patient outcomes while ensuring that patients identified with these techniques have access to affordable and clinically and cost-effective interventions.
-(79.81)
+COPD case-finding tools have been created based on existing epidemiologic literature or expert opinion(373,379,380) or with a multimodality approach.
+(374,375) Increasingly, it appears that the combination of questionnaires with simple physiological measurements enhances the operating characteristics and performance of these approaches.
+(379,381,382) In a variety of settings case-finding has been able to identify previously undiagnosed COPD.
+(378,381,383,384) In general, these tools identify a high proportion of patients with mild or minimally symptomatic disease, exhibiting modest sensitivity and specificity, (385) or higher specificity but low sensitivity, (386) COPD screening/case-finding in primary care has been demonstrated to have a small but significant impact on increasing rates of diagnoses and physician's clinical actions but with limited data suggesting a significant impact on patient outcomes.
+(378,387-389) In the Veterans Affairs system, the use of a clinical decision support system algorithm that incorporates case-finding for COPD and AATD, improved COPD over- and under-diagnosis and screening rates of AATD in a primary care setting.
+(390) It remains vital to critically assess how the introduction of case finding approaches can optimally improve clinician behavior, enhance health care utilization, and improve patient outcomes while ensuring that patients identified with these techniques have access to affordable and clinically and cost-effective interventions.
+(2,391,392) In a prospective study in China the COPD Assessment in Primary Care to Identify Undiagnosed Respiratory Disease and Exacerbation Risk (CAPTURE) tool showed a good sensitivity to identify COPD patients who may require treatment because of elevated symptoms, risk of exacerbations or hospitalization.
+(393)